Counselling Session with Cyclic Intervention

 | Other important things that he mentioned. |

-The counselling session meandered, but here I present separately: (1) the final cobweb diagram, (2) the things he liked about his gambling, and (3) the things he disliked about his gambling, interwoven with other issues that he raised.
+The counselling session meandered, but here I present separately: (1) the final cobweb diagram, (2) Zed’s story as he told it, arranged chronologically for clarity, and (3) the resulting counselling intervention.

 Zed’s cobweb diagram